babylonhealth/web-interview/README.md

 - looks like the designs provided (it doesn't have to be "pixel perfect")
 - mobile first and responsive
 - clean and understandable Git history

-It's helpful for us if you include some notes to explain the decisions you make.

 # Instructions